-Further information in relation to the Foundation Training Year can be found on the GPhC website - Pharmacist foundation training scheme | General Pharmaceutical Council (pharmacyregulation.org)
+Further information in relation to the Foundation Training Year can be found on the GPhC website -Pharmacist foundation training scheme | General Pharmaceutical Council (pharmacyregulation.org)

-2.2 Foundation Training Year in Scotland
+1.2 Foundation Training Year in Scotland

 Since 2006, NHS Education for Scotland (NES) has facilitated the organisation, administration, quality management and funding of foundation training year (FTY) placements across all sectors of pharmacy practice.
 During this time the numbers of FTY trainee pharmacists have increased and all recruited into the FTY programme will receive the same basic salary, some stipulated core terms and conditions and follow the NES FTY curriculum.
-From 2025-26 all trainee pharmacists in Scotland must be part of the NES FTY programme for the training to be recognised by the GPhC.
-FTY gives trainee pharmacists the opportunity to develop knowledge, skills and experience in real-life situations under the guidance and supervision of a NES trained Designated Supervisor and Designated Prescribing Practitioner.
+Following accreditation by the GPhC in 2024, all trainee pharmacists in Scotland who will be on the NES FTY Programme must be recruited via the National Recruitment Scheme for their training to be recognised by the GPhC.
+The FTY gives trainee pharmacists the opportunity to develop knowledge, skills and experience in real life situations under the guidance and supervision of a NES trained Designated Supervisor and Designated Prescribing Practitioner.